What is internet traffic management?

 All this has led to the internet becoming increasingly congested.

-To tackle this congestion, some internet service providers (ISPs) and network operators may restrict or ration traffic on their networks, or give priority to some types of traffic over others during peak periods or more generally.
+To ensure that networks operate efficiently, fixed-line and mobile internet service providers (ISPs) can restrict or ration traffic on their networks, or give priority to some types of traffic over others during peak periods or more generally.

 Why do ISPs do this?